yiliyu1211/Yelp-analysis-through-LDA-and-machine-learning/README.md

 # Yelp-analysis-through-LDA-and-machine-learning

+This project was held in University of Minnesota master in business analytics program 2019-20 and much thanks to my teammates, Yi Zhu, Boyang Wei, Lin Xu, Xiangke Chen and Yusha Wang.

 To analyze the customers' satisfication through comments on Yelp, I used svm predictive model and LDA to capture the hidden topics in positive or negative comments.
 Also, we built an interactive Tableau dashboard to visualize our results.

 Approach: